Me watching an interesting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner

 2003 d'Yquem was heaven - incredibly intense on the nose with a myriad of botrytised flavours like candied pineapple, mandarin, candied orange peel, heather honey, mango, guava, fantastic acidity and sweetness, sophisticated touch, enormous richness and an aftertaste which lasts for more than a minute.
 100p.

 Beautiful sight - Chateau Lagrange in April 2014

 This beautifully situated property was my base for the last two days of UGCB tastings.
 It's a big one covering 157 ha, hereof 115 ha planted with wines.
-Soil here is mostly gravel in different sizes of stones.
-Vineyard is in one block and planted with 65% Cabernet Sauvignon, 28% Merlot and 7% Petit Verdot.
+The soil here is mostly gravel in different sizes of stones.
+The vineyard is in one block and planted with 65% Cabernet Sauvignon, 28% Merlot and 7% Petit Verdot.
 Vinification is traditional.

-Wine here is reliable and stable.
-Lagrange has produced very aromatic and fruity 2013 worth attention.
+The wine here is reliable and stable.
+Lagrange has produced a very aromatic and fruity 2013 worth attention.
 I also managed to taste vintages 1985, 1988, 1989 and 2000.
-1985 was very charming, attractive and seductive with sweet fruit (88p), 1988 was lighter than 1985 with nice structure and complexity (87p), 1989 was not alike 1985, with greater sweetness and more intensity, a real heartbreaker wine (90p), it was served blind and I guessed it right on :-D, while 2000 impressed with great aromatic nose of cherries and blackcurrants, fat ripe tannin, great depth and long aftertaste.
+1985 was very charming, attractive and seductive with sweet fruit (88p), 1988 was lighter than 1985 with nice structure and complexity (87p), 1989 was not like 1985, with greater sweetness and more intensity, a real heartbreaker wine (90p), it was served blind, and I guessed it right on :-D, while 2000 impressed with a great aromatic nose of cherries and blackcurrants, fat ripe tannin, great depth and long aftertaste.
 A killer wine.
 93p.